 3.11.2 Linux Specifics

-Starting MicroEJ Studio or SDK on a linux distribution may produce troubles such as missing content pages.
+Starting the SDK on a linux distribution may produce troubles such as missing content pages.
 This is related to incomplete Eclipse SWT configuration (see Eclipse GTK wiki page).

 One solution is to configure Eclipse as follows: